phenomenalpotato/cpp-Basicpipe/README.md

 <b>The test output will be printed in a separate file!</b>

-    - To print the Output of the program:
+    - To print the Output of the program in a file:

         - make execute &> Report-File/file_name.txt